Yoctol/bottender/docs/migrating-v1.md

 ---
 id: migrating-v1
-title: Migrating from v0.x to v1.x
+title: Migrating from v0.x to v1
 ---

-To make bot developers have a happier development experience, we made some changes in terms of a better-structured config file, unifying cases to camel case, and introduction of two patterns: `Router` and `Chain`.
+To make bot developers have happier development experience, we made the following changes:

+- Improving the structure of the configuration file
+- Using camel case consistently
+- Introducing two new patterns: [Routing](the-basics-routing.md) and [Chain of Responsibility](the-basics-chain.md)

-You can follow the below guide to migrate your Bottender's code from v0.x to v1.x.
+You can follow the steps below to migrate your Bottender application from v0.x to v1.

-> **Note:** The following sample code is based on a Messenger bot, but you could still apply the similar strategy to bots on any other platforms.
+> **Note:** The following code samples are based on the Messenger bots, but you can still apply a similar strategy to your bots on any other platforms.

-## Configure Session Driver and Channel Settings in `bottender.config.js`
+## Configuring Session Driver and Channel Settings in `bottender.config.js`

 ### v0.x

-In v0.x, only part of channel settings are put into `bottender.config.js` file:
+In Bottender v0.x, the `bottender.config.js` file only includes part of the channel settings:

 ```js
 // bottender.config.js